karmada-io/website/docs/userguide/scheduling/cluster-resources.md

 #### Start to use Customized Cluster Resource Models

+`CustomizedClusterResourceModeling` feature gate has evolved to Beta sine Karmada v1.4 and is enabled by default.
-Now `CustomizedClusterResourceModeling` is in alpha state.
-To start this feature, you need to turn on the `CustomizedClusterResourceModeling` feature gate in `karmada-scheduler`, `karmada-aggregated-server` and `karmada-controller-manager`.
+If you use Karmada v1.3, you need to enable this feature gate in `karmada-scheduler`, `karmada-aggregated-server` and `karmada-controller-manager`.

 For example, you can use the command below to turn on the feature gate in the `karmada-controller-manager`.